frederic-perez/AmE-dictionary/data/dictionary.md

 __literate<sup>1</sup>__ _adj_ :two: __1b__ Knowledgeable or educated in a particular field or fields.
 __literate<sup>2</sup>__ _n_ :two::hammer:
 __lithe__ _adj_ :six::hammer: _A lithe cat._
-__lithotripsy__ _n_ :two: A medical procedure involving the physical destruction of hardened masses like kidney stones, bezoars or gallstones.
+__lithotripsy__ _n_ :three: A medical procedure involving the physical destruction of hardened masses like kidney stones, bezoars or gallstones.
 The term is derived from the Greek words meaning “breaking stones.”
 __lithotripter__ _n_
 __litigation__
 __litigator__ _n_ :two::hammer: